MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/rms-protection-with-windows-server-file-classification-infrastructure-fci.md

 At the end of these instructions, all files in your selected folder will be classified with the custom property of RMS, and these files will then be protected by Rights Management.
 For a more complex configuration that selectively protects some files and not others, you can then create or use a different classification property and rule, with a file management task that protects just those files.

-#### Save the Windows PowerShell script
+### Save the Windows PowerShell script

-1. Expand the [Windows PowerShell Script for Azure RMS protection by using File Server Resource Manager FCI](#BKMK_RMSProtection_Script) section in this article, and copy its contents.
+1. Copy the contents of the [Windows PowerShell Script for Azure RMS protection by using File Server Resource Manager FCI](#BKMK_RMSProtection_Script).
 Paste the contents of the script and  name the file **RMS-Protect-FCI.ps1** on your own computer.

 2. Review the script and make the following changes: